Crocodylus checchiai: Description

+Skull material of Crocodylus checchiai in dorsal view and reconstructed skull from multiple angles.

 Specimen sn813/lj represents a mesorostral skull with a length of 47 cm from the tip of the snout to the end of the supraoccipital.
 Most of the skulls surface is heavily ornamented by a dense network of pits and ridges, however despite the very visible ornamentation, most of the finer detail of the skull sutures is obscured by a thin layer of sandy crust.
 Like other crocodiles, C. checchiai shows a marked constriction behind the external nares where the premaxilla and maxilla connect, making room for an enlarged dentary tooth.
 The first two dentary teeth are also slightly enlarged, piercing the premaxilla and creating two small holes visible even when viewed from above.
 The fifth maxillary tooth is likewise enlarged to the point that the maxilla bears a notable convex bump around its root, visible both when viewed from the top and the side.
 The upper jaw houses a total of eighteen teeth, five in each premaxilla and 13 in each maxilla, arranged in a relatively linear fashion.
 All teeth of the upper jaw are consistent in shape, with relatively slender shape.
 In contrast, the teeth show more variation with slender teeth towards the tip of the snout and more stout teeth further back.
 The lacrimals are larger than the prefrontals and broadly contact the nasal bone without the maxilla inserting itself between the two bones.
 The external nares are elongated and surrounded mostly by the premaxilla, with a small portion of its posterior edge presumably being composed of the nasal bone (however this area is broken and thus not certain).
 The orbits are large with a nearly circular ventral margin.
 The infratemporal fenestrae are smaller, but damaged to breakage towards the back, where the quadratojugal lamina would be.
 The most notable feature of C. checchiai however is the swollen rostral boss that covers most of the nasals as well as parts of the lacrimals, prefrontals and anterior-most tip of the frontal bone.
 This type of structure is typical for the Neotropic radiation of Crocodylus, such as the American Crocodile, and unheard of in any other African or Indopacific species of the genus.

+Live reconstruction and size comparison of Crocodylus checchiai.